 Getting started in HVAC is simpler when you follow a clear plan.
 Training at one of Kansas's top HVAC schools can put you on the path to a steady, skill-based career.

 Summary: Kansas offers solid HVAC training options across the state.
 Choose a school that matches your schedule, budget, and career goals, and be sure it includes the EPA certification prep you'll need.
-Once trained, you can step into a field with steady demand and room to grow.
+Once trained, you can step into a field with ongoing hiring needs and room to grow.

 EPA Section 608 Technician Certification - U.S. Environmental Protection Agency ↩